mozilla/standards-positions/CONTRIBUTING.md

 and limit the discussion in the pull request to the details of making the change to `activities.json`, and accurately communicating the consensus in the issue.

+Tips:
+* Specification URLs should link to a living standard or editor’s draft if available.